 But if you are more of a desktop person handling things from your computer screen, then it becomes a little difficult to tear your eyes on mobile and analyze Instagram insights.

 Fortunately, there are ways to access your Instagram insights over the desktop too.

 How to access Instagram Insights on a desktop?

 There are two ways to examine Instagram analytics on the desktop.

 1. Using Instagram’s Creator Studio

-It’s another native tool from Instagram that lets you see Instagram insights on desktop.
+It’s another native tool from Instagram that lets you see Instagram insights on a desktop.

 You will see the “More” drop-down on the top of your Facebook page.
 Click on it to reveal the “Publishing tool” as an option.
 Select it.

-In the left-hand side menu click on the “Creator Studio”.
+In the left-hand side menu click on “Creator Studio”.